 Irish barrister, a visiting scholar at the Medill Innocence Project, examines shaken-baby syndrome in the United States and United Kingdom, finding deficiencies in the U.S. criminal-justice system

 Recommends U.K.-style reform to avert potentially wrongful convictions

 Alison Enright joined the Medill Innocence Project as a visiting scholar this summer from Ireland where she has worked as a barrister since 2006.
 Enright practices civil and criminal law.
-She earned a barrister-at-law degree, a professional qualification from the Honorable Society of Kings Inns, a law school in Dublin.
-Her interest in the Medill Innocence Project stems from her human rights studies at the National University of Ireland, Galway, where she earned a Master of Laws in international human rights law in 2010.
+She earned a barrister-at-law degree, a professional qualification from the Honorable Society of King’s Inns, a law school in Dublin.
+Her interest in the Medill Innocence Project stems from her human rights studies at the National University of Ireland, Galway, where she earned a master of laws in international human rights law in 2010.
 Enright holds a bachelor of civil law and French degree from University College Cork.

 Barry Scheck, co-founder and co-director of the Innocence Project, was on the team of lawyers in the seminal Louise Woodward case.
 A 19-year-old British nanny, Woodward was accused of violently shaking an 8-month-old and causing fatal-head trauma.